 Funding Follows Coherence

-At Handling Story, I help producers, directors, and writers move beyond the surface of plot and character to distill the thematic "soul" of their work, within a single session.
+I work online and in-person with producers, directors, and writers to move beyond plot and character and distill the thematic soul of their work — usually within a single session.

-Thematic focus is development de-risking.
-Locking in your story’s ‘Why’ early provides the strategic language for your Statement of Intent—the pivot point of any funding proposal on which many projects either thrive or fail.
-I ensure your artistic vision survives the brutal evolution of development and the scrutiny of funders.
+Thematic focus reduces risk across your entire development.
+Grabbing your story's 'Why' early gives you the strategic language for your Statement of Intent — the pivot point of any funding proposal on which projects either thrive or fail.
+Without it, your artistic vision is vulnerable to the brutal evolution of development and the scrutiny of funders.

-In the competitive landscape of global storytelling, the distance between a "good idea" and a "financed project" is often a matter of clarity.
-Financing—whether from a national fund in London, a co-production jury in Paris, or a streamer in Los Angeles—follows coherence.
+Financing — whether from a national fund in London, a co-production jury in Paris, or a streamer in Los Angeles — follows coherence.
 To secure your vision, you must be able to articulate not just what happens, but the artistic necessity of why it must be told now, and why by you.

 Theme as Tension, Not Topic